Dictionary of Common LinkedIn Symptoms: Are you suffering from these conditions?

 A-Z Medical Dictionary of LinkedIn Problems by Doctor David Petherick

 Having a healthy LinkedIn Profile, Network and enjoying business success as a result does not come easily.
 There are always lots of issues to overcome.

 So to help you if you may be suffering in some way with LinkedIn, I, with help from some of my learned colleagues, compiled a short 'Little Blue LinkedIn Medical Dictionary' with some advice and links for self-treatment.

-Disclaimer: I am not a Medical Doctor, and I am not employed by or affiliated with LinkedIn Inc. However I've been helping people be more visible legible and credible on LinkedIn since 2006.
+Disclaimer: I am not a Medical Doctor, and I am not employed by or affiliated with LinkedIn Corporation.
+However I've been helping people be more visible legible and credible on LinkedIn since 2006.
 I also have a PhD in Business Counselling.

 A is for Anxiety

 Don't be anxious.
 Building a network or improving your profile takes time and patience.
 Relax, and do it one step at a time.
 Try reading the Doctor's 30 Tips in 30 Days.

 Writer's block.
 How do you sit down and start to write your profile summary or to describe a new role?
 Try reading Doctor's Note 1/30.